KockataEPich/CheckMyCrate/README.md

 #### Commands

-The crate currently two commands.
+Currently, the crate has two commands.

 The first one takes a single argument which is a profile file and checks if it follows the appropriate strucutre.
 This way a profile creator does not need to test it against a specific crate